Undergraduate Research Opportunities

 - Husky Health & Well Being

 Double Major Policy

-Students in the Amath major may not double major with any pathway of Applied and Computational Mathematical Sciences (ACMS).
-Students in the Amath major may not double major with the CFRM Major.
+Students in the AMath or the CFRM major may not double major with any pathway of Applied and Computational Mathematical Sciences (ACMS).
+Students may not double major between AMath and CFRM.
 Any other double major or double degree is acceptable, provided students follow University restrictions.